Seeed-Studio/wiki-documents/docs/Wio-Terminal-IMU-Basic.md

 }
 ```

-## Reading IMU Values
+## Reading accelerometer Values

-To read IMU values of each axis on Wio Terminal, simply follow this:
+To read accelerometer values of each axis on Wio Terminal, simply follow this:

 ```cpp
 void loop() {